v-mondo/BaSP-A2022-Etapa-1/README.md

 # BASP A2022 ETAPA 1
-In this readme we are going to explain what this project is and how was it created.
+In this readme we are going to explain what this project is about and how was it created.

 ## About this project :